Who has access to my records?

 Your records are protected under FERPA (Family Educational Rights and Privacy Act).

 You have the right to restrict your directory information.
-(If you wish to restrict your information, you must file the Student Request to Restrict Directory Information form by September 15 or your name, address, phone and e-mail will be published in the campus directory.)
+If you wish to restrict your information, please submit the Student Request to Restrict Directory Information form.

 For further information, see the Registrar’s website.